 Can arthritis be prevented?

 Because arthritis can develop as a result of an injury, treating that injury and making sure it heals properly, can help.
 Hip dysplasia is another cause, but being genetic, you can’t prevent arthritis from developing.
 However, knowing whether or not your dog has it means you can avoid certain activities that can make the problem worse (playing frisbee for example), while focusing on gentler forms of exercise such as swimming.
-Therapies like aquatherapy and acupuncture, as well as supplements such as Glucosamine/Chondroitin and New Zealand Green Lipped Mussels can lessen the effects.
+Therapies like aquatherapy, laser therapy and acupuncture, turmeric golden paste and supplements such as Glucosamine/Chondroitin and New Zealand Green Lipped Mussels can lessen the effects.
 Speak to your vet about which ones he recommends.

 A dog ramp can help him get in and out of the car or boat, and on and off the bed.
 One of the things to keep in mind when looking is the steepness of the incline.
 Too steep may be difficult for your dog to use, so go for the gradual incline.

 Your dog may not be able to go for long walks like he used to, but that doesn’t mean he has to be stuck indoors.
 I recommend you consider a pet stroller, and I can tell you from experience how life changing it can be.
-Take the stroller with you when you walk your dog, and when he’s done, let him ride the rest of the way.
-It will prevent him from getting bored or depressed, you can still get your exercise if you want, and he gets to see his friends like he used to.
+Take it with you when walking the dog, and when he’s done let him ride the rest of the way.
+It will prevent him from getting bored or depressed stuck at home, you can still get your exercise if you want, and he gets to see his friends like he used to.

 Pet stairs are a great help for dogs getting on and off the couch.
 Whether or not yours could benefit would depend on the height of each step, and the severity of your dog’s condition.

-A sling gives extra support and can help your dog walk easier, while taking some of the pressure off his painful joints.
+A sling provides extra support and can help your dog walk easier, while taking some of the pressure off his painful joints.
 To help my dog after spinal surgery, I used a sling to hold up his back end while on walks until he regained the use of his legs.
-Speak to your vet and see if he thinks this would benefit your dog.

 No matter what issue or condition we’re talking about, maintaining your dog’s health through proper nutrition, physical exercise and mental stimulation, will go a long way to increasing his chances of coping with whatever challenges he may face.

 Does your dog suffer from arthritis?
-What symptoms were you seeing?
-Did you assume it was a natural part of aging or arthritis?
-What treatment is your dog undergoing, and what changes have you seen since starting?
+How have you been helping him manage?
 Sharing helps others so please leave a comment below, or on my Facebook page.